Cost-oblivious storage reallocation: Footprint Minimization

 \begin{invariant} The overflow segment is empty except during buffer flush operations. \end{invariant}

-\begin{invariant} When a flush of the $i$th buffer segment occurs at time $t$, the object and segment boundaries move in such a way as to guarantee that: \begin{enumerate} \item the space occupied by the $i$th payload segment after the buffer flush completes is exactly $V_t(i)$, and \item the space occupied by the $i$th buffer segment after the buffer flush completes is $\floor{\epsilon' V_t(i)}$, for $\epsilon' = \Theta(\epsilon)$. \end{enumerate} Immediately following this flush, the size-$\floor{\epsilon' V_t(i)}$ buffer contains no objects.
-(This space is reserved to accommodate future insertions and deletions.) \end{invariant}
+\begin{invariant} When a flush of the $i$th buffer segment occurs at time $t$, the object and segment boundaries move so that: \begin{enumerate} \item the space occupied by the $i$th payload segment after the buffer flush completes is exactly $V_t(i)$, and \item the space occupied by the $i$th buffer segment after the buffer flush completes is $\floor{\epsilon' V_t(i)}$, for $\epsilon' = \Theta(\epsilon)$. \end{enumerate} Immediately following this flush, the size-$\floor{\epsilon' V_t(i)}$ buffer contains no objects. \end{invariant}

+{{ As described in this section, $V_t(i)$ immediately increases to count the new object, but the object is not yet placed in the array.
+Next, the flush occurs, and finally the new object is placed in the array.
+Our extension in \secref{db} places the object before performing the flush; this extension requires an additive $\Delta$ working space during the flush procedure. }}

 \subheading{Buffer flush} A buffer flush updates the segment boundaries in a suffix of regions, moving all objects to their proper payload segments, and leaving all buffer segments empty to accommodate future insertions.